swcarpentry/git-novice/episodes/03-create.md

 ### Use the Rstudio Git tab

-We invite you to read the last episode on how to [`git init`](14-supplemental-rstudio.md#git-init) using Rstudio IDE.
+We invite you to [read the supplemental episode](14-supplemental-rstudio.md) on how to `git init` using Rstudio IDE.

 :::::::::::::::::::::::::
 -->